TropicSapling/triforce/README.md

     - **NOTE:** Functions are *not* defined inside functions they are passed to (except inside the variable).
 This means that `let f = g;` is different from `g;` in that the latter returns and therefore defines the function `g` in the scope while the former does not.

 17. `caller` is a reserved keyword for the caller of the current function.

-21. The compiler will try to run as much as possible during compilation unless otherwise specified.

 25. `op <operator>[\n op <operator>...]` defines operators, which are defined to be characters placeable right next to separate functions.
     - I.e. `op ;` allows `($expr; =>);`.